EngineerMonkey404/VimTsunami/README.md

 - You can use <kbd>\<leader\>y</kbd> to copy selected text to system clipboard.
 - You can use <kbd>\<leader\>Y</kbd> to copy from caret to the end of line to system clipboard.

 #### Cutting

-- You can use <kbd>d</kbd> on selected text to cut it in to Vim buffer.
+- You can use <kbd>d</kbd> on selected text to cut it into Vim buffer.
+- You can use <kbd>dd</kbd> to cut the line into Vim buffer.
-- You can sue
+- You can use <kbd>\<leader\>d</kbd> to cut the line into system clipboard.

 #### Pasting

+- You can use <kbd>p</kbd> to put the data from Vim buffer after the cursor.
+- You can use <kbd>P</kbd> to put the data from Vim buffer before the cursor.
+- You can use <kbd>Ctrl-Shift-V</kbd> to put the data from system clipboard after the cursor.

+By default, when you select text and paste something upon the selected text, selected text goes to Vim buffer.
+To prevent it you can use <kbd>\<leader\>p</kbd>, so it will save what you have in Vim buffer.

+#### Troubleshooting:
+If some commands above don't copy in to system clipboard, try to install [xsel](https://github.com/kfish/xsel) to your system.

+## Code selection

+## List of plugins